Bumper Study: More Than 70% of Public EV Charge Ports Are in America’s Wealthiest Counties

 About Bumper

 Bumper's mission is simple: make the car-owning, buying and selling experience better and more affordable through vehicle history reports for one low cost.
 Membership also unlocks access to detailed information on accidents, recallsmarket value and easy-to-use tools available online or through the Bumper.com mobile app.
 Follow Bumper on TikTokInstagramLinkedInYouTubeFacebook and Twitter.
-For partnership inquiries, email [email protected].
+For partnership inquiries, email partners@bumper.com.

 Media Contact: